Hartman-Nicholas/packager/README.md

 Due to time constraints there are several areas of the application that can reviewed and possibly refactored and improved.

+- Currently you just enter the page and the User Data loads as it is typed to a single user.
+In the real application on the home screen you would have a user login field that would be linked to a dataBase and user authentication.
+Once the user is Authenticate their particular data would be fetched and displayed.
+The recoil fetch argument would need to be refactored to query the database correctly to return the authenticated user data.
+I have designed it this way without a mock login so that the majority of coding is designed around valid data being fetched and not filtering the data which in the real application would not be a valid approach.
+As such it makes the current code scalable to an actual application.

 - Design scalability, most of the project has been designed with scalability in mind, however the following definitely would need to be considered and implemented
   - Pagination to limit the amount of data displayed and fetched on the home page.
   - The search and filter methods would need to be changed to query the server instead of filtering the fetched data as you are only receiving a sample of the data and not the complete results.